jhupsycholing/mturk-microbatcher/README.md

 From this page, you can see how many Assignments (subjects) are pending or completed, as well as how many subjects have submitted for each list.

-If you enter your `PASSWORD` at the top of the page, you can expire, delete, approve all assignments for a given HIT (that is, a given set of micro-batches), as well as approve, reject, or award bonuses to individual turkers.
+If you enter your `PASSWORD` at the top of the page, you can expire, delete, or approve all assignments for a given HIT (that is, Group of micro-batched HITs).
+We will be adding the ability to approve and reject and award bonuses to individual workers soon.

 ### Reset Database